Kara Beaulieu from Next Home Innovators joined us to talk about a short sale vs foreclosure.

 - Attempt a short sale or other programs your lender may have that forgives part of your loan, creates a new / more affordable monthly payment so you can get back on your feet, etc.

-By knowing your options, you may be able to dodge a significant impact on your credit score, allowing you to purchase a new home when your situation improves.
-A foreclosure on your credit report makes that possibility extremely difficult for 5-7 years, so if you have the opportunity, a short sale can be the better option.
+By knowing your options between a short sale vs foreclosure, you may be able to dodge a significant impact on your credit score, allowing you to purchase a new home when your situation improves.
+A foreclosure on your credit report makes that possibility extremely difficult for 5-7 years, so a short sale can be the better option if you have the opportunity.

 Have a pending foreclosure?
 We’d like to make you a fair all-cash offer on your house.